Planning for an Azure File Sync deployment

 This article introduces you to Azure File Sync concepts and features.
-Once you are familiar with Azure File Sync, consider following the Azure File Sync deployment guide to try out this service.
+Once you're familiar with Azure File Sync, consider following the Azure File Sync deployment guide to try out this service.

 The files will be stored in the cloud in Azure file shares.
 Azure file shares can be used in two ways: by directly mounting these serverless Azure file shares (SMB) or by caching Azure file shares on-premises using Azure File Sync.
 Which deployment option you choose changes the aspects you need to consider as you plan for your deployment.

-Direct mount of an Azure file share: Since Azure Files provides SMB access, you can mount Azure file shares on-premises or in the cloud using the standard SMB client available in Windows, macOS, and Linux.
-Because Azure file shares are serverless, deploying for production scenarios does not require managing a file server or NAS device.
+Direct mount of an Azure file share: Because Azure Files provides SMB access, you can mount Azure file shares on-premises or in the cloud using the standard SMB client available in Windows, macOS, and Linux.
+Because Azure file shares are serverless, deploying for production scenarios doesn't require managing a file server or NAS device.
 This means you don't have to apply software patches or swap out physical disks.

 Cache Azure file share on-premises with Azure File Sync: Azure File Sync enables you to centralize your organization's file shares in Azure Files, while keeping the flexibility, performance, and compatibility of an on-premises file server.
 Azure File Sync transforms an on-premises (or cloud) Windows Server into a quick cache of your Azure file share.